 Once you’re at Jerusalem Bay, instead of returning to Cowan, you have the option to continue further north to Brooklyn which is an extra 10km.

 What’s great is that you can simply catch the train from Brooklyn station back to Sydney or back to Cowan if your car is parked there.

 The start of the track is well signposted from the train station.
 Simply follow the signs to Brooklyn and the Great North Walk, cross the bridge over the noisy freeway, and make your way into the serenity of the forest in front of you.

-At this point it feels like Jerusalem Bay is very close but there is actually still quite a bit to go before you arrive at the bay.
+At this point it feels like Jerusalem Bay is very close, but there is actually still quite a bit to go before you arrive at the bay.